mzolfaghari/3D-human-pose-estimation/README.md

 <ul class="task-list">
 <li>Run.m is the main function to reproduce the results in the paper.</li>
 <li>To generate 3D human shapes you need produce BVH formats of each video sequence.
-In this code, we provide Demo.m which produces BVH formats for estimated poses.
+In this code, we provide Demo_renderBVH.m which produces BVH formats for estimated poses.
 Then you can import generated BVHs into any proper software like POSER (available at http://www.poser.com) to generate 3D human shapes.</li>

 <br>
  In 'Help_ImportBVH_POSER.png' you can find how to import BVH into POSER